HW & FB Tompkins: Architectural careers

 In 1912, Harry met Sidney Myer, who had just purchased a drapery store in Bourke Street in order to expand his Bendigo drapery business into Melbourne, and together they toured the US looking at department stores.
 The resulting seven storey building completed in 1914 in Bourke Street adopts a similar form to the Centre Way and CTA buildings, albeit with arches on the penultimate floor.
 It was reportedly inspired by the 1908 Emporium in San Francisco, though perhaps this was mainly the name and perhaps the operation, since the architectural style is quite different.
 The Tompkins would be the architects for the expansion of Myers over the next 20 years.

 In 1914 The Tompkin's completed another department store, for Treadways in Chapel Street, Prahran, which had become a major shopping strip with many department stores.
-Called the Colossuem, the design was clearly inspired by Selfridges in Oxford Street in London, completed a few years before, a commerical version of Neoclassicism, featuring giant order columns, and a large cornice.
-This was the first example of the Neoclassical revival that came to dominate Melbourne commerical architecture in the 1920s.
+Called the Colossuem, the design was clearly inspired by Selfridges in Oxford Street in London, completed a few years before, a commercial version of Neoclassicism, featuring giant order columns, and a large cornice.
+This was the first example of the Neoclassical revival that came to dominate Melbourne commercial architecture in the 1920s.
 Following the hiatus of WW1, their next most prominent project was the Herald and Weekly Times Building, Flinders Street, in a stripped back version of Neoclassical, with tall Ionic pilasters.
 The first stage was completed in 1921, with a doubling in size in 1928.
-Other important designs in this mode include the Bank of Australasia, cnr of Russell Street and Flinders Lane (1923), Myer Lonsdale Street expansion (1926), and the National Bank chambers in Geelong (1928).
+Other important designs in this mode include the Bank of Australasia, corner of Russell Street and Flinders Lane (1923), Myer Lonsdale Street expansion (1926), and the National Bank chambers in Geelong (1928).
 In this period they also designed some Gothic style churches, and some private homes.

 In the early 1930s like most architects they adopted the new Moderne (Art Deco) style, most notable in their design for a new enlarged Bourke Street wing of Myer, completed in 1933.
 Finished in white 'snowcrete', the vertical ribbing and tower-like projection made it a landmark, and the Myer Mural Hall in the central top projection is one of the grandest Art Deco interiors in Melbourne.
 This was followed by some other Art Deco commercial buildings, such as Diamond House, directly opposite Myers, for Dunklings jewellers, in 1936, and a showroom and warehouse for Australian Glass Manufacturers in Spencer Street, West Melbourne in 1937 that featured glass blocks extensively, but their output in the later 1930s waned, as both brothers entered their 60s.

 Their prodigious output up to then, much of which remains, especially in the central city, has left of wealth of buildings.
 This includes remarkably a cluster of three, in three different styles, adjacent to each other on the corner of Russell Street and Flinders Lane - on the south east corner is the 1902 Romanesque Metcalfe & Barnard Warehouse, with the 1935 Art Deco Pawson House adjacent on Flinders Lane, and the 1923 Neoclassical Bank of Australasia on the north east corner.